Women in Russia: History

-Archaeological evidence suggests that the present day territory of Russia was inhabited since prehistoric times: 1.5-million-year-old Oldowan flint tools were discovered in the Afghanistan-Dagestan Akusha region of the north Caucasus, demonstrating the presence of early humans in Russia from a very early time.
+Archaeological evidence suggests that the present day territory of Russia was inhabited since prehistoric times: 1.5-million-year-old Oldowan flint tools were discovered in the Dagestan Akusha region of the North Caucasus, demonstrating the presence of early humans in Russia from a very early time.
 The direct ancestors of Russians are the Eastern Slavs and the Finnic peoples.
 For most of the 20th century, the history of Russia is essentially that of the Soviet Union.
 Its fall in 1991 led, as in most of the former communist bloc countries of Eastern Europe, to an economic collapse and other social problems.

 Women in Russia are not a monolithic group, because the country itself is very diverse: there are almost 200 national/ethnic groups in Russia (77.7% being Russians - as of 2010), and although most of the population is (at least nominally) Christian Orthodox, other religions are present too, such as Islam (approximately 6% - see Islam in Russia).

 Famous women in Russian history include Anna of Russia, Elizabeth of Russia, Catherine the Great, and Yekaterina Vorontsova-Dashkova.